 1. Snuffy’s Malt Shop

-It might be because it’s early afternoon and I really am craving a cheeseburger…but this is the number one choice on my list of Edina activities.
+It might be because it’s early afternoon and I am craving a cheeseburger…but this is the number one choice on my list of Edina activities.
 Snuffy’s Malt Shop is a classic throwback and an ode to original malt shops in the United States.

-Their juicy hamburgers are always fresh never frozen, and hand pressed to perfection.
+Their juicy hamburgers are always fresh never frozen, and hand-pressed to perfection.
 Paired with a side of crunchy french fries or onion rings and a variety of malts to choose from, the possibilities and cravings are endless.

-Keeping the 1950’s feel was important to the original owners, and they have done just that.
+Keeping the 1950s feel was important to the original owners, and they have done just that.
 Walking into Snuffy’s is like getting sucked into a time warp that brings you right back!
 Although the original location in St. Paul closed, the good news is that the Edina location is still open for business.

 The burgers and malts are done just like they were 35 years ago when they first opened, a classic feel and taste indeed.
 Make sure to stop into Snuffy’s because who doesn’t love dunking a salty french fry in sweet malted ice cream?

-See Related: 13 Best Coffee Shops in Minnesota
+See Related: Best Coffee Shops in Minnesota

 This beautiful golf course in Edina is the only public course in town, meaning the course doesn’t require a membership to play.
 Braemar recently opened a golf dome, with new games along with a standard driving range.
-The outdoor golf area consists of an 18 hole championship course, equipped with an outdoor driving range as well.
+The outdoor golf area consists of an 18-hole championship course, equipped with an outdoor driving range as well.

 Being open to the public means no membership necessary.
 From out of town?
 Or simply don’t want to pay membership fees?
 This will be the course for you.
-The course is called the championship 18 because it has been ranked the “Number One Public Course” in Minnesota by Golf Digest.
+The course is called championship 18 because it has been ranked the “Number One Public Course” in Minnesota by Golf Digest.

 This public course also ranked among the top 75 public golf courses in the entire nation by the same magazine.
-Golf for Women Magazine ranked Braemar one of the top “100 Women Friendly Courses” making this course a top pick for people from all around Minnesota.
+Golf for Women Magazine ranked Braemar as one of the top “100 Women Friendly Courses” making this course a top pick for people from all around Minnesota.

 Braemar also offers a rehabilitation golf program that is nationally recognized.
 With the help of teaching professionals, this course has developed a program that helps people with disabilities.

-See Related: Best Breakfast in Minnesota
+See Related: Things to Do in St. Paul, Minnesota

 3. Southdale Center

 This massive sprawling shopping center offers 106 different shopping experiences.
 Ranging from dining options to high-end shopping, this mall offers everything you could want within one large common area.
 The mall first opened in 1956 and boasts being the first and oldest enclosed climate-controlled shopping center in the nation.

 Southdale Center is nearly 1,300,000 square feet of expansive real estate.
 It claimed the number six spot on the top ten list of Buildings that Changed America, making it one of the top attractions in Edina.
 Shoppers from all over the country as well as many locals to be one of the best activities in Edina.

 See Related: Still bored?
-Check out this list of things to do
+Check out this list of things to do in Minneapolis.

 4. Open Streets on 50th!